ttskch/esaba/README.md

 $ COMPOSER_PROCESS_TIMEOUT=0 composer run
 ```

-If you use Docker, alternatively run below command.
+If you use Docker, alternatively run following command.

 ```bash
 $ docker-compose up # It take a while to install composer & npm libraries in first